 Some research suggests that the risk of TTS is higher in women.
 Is this true?

 Dr. Siegart: The risk of developing TTS following the J&J vaccine is seven per two-million in women less than 50 years old.
 That is still exceedingly low, and according to the CDC, the risk vs. benefit still weighs in favor of receiving the vaccine.
-That being said, women under 50 years of age should be aware of the increased incidence compared to other population groups, and may wish to take either the Pfizer or Moderna vaccine if available.
-There have been no reports of TTS following the Pfizer or Moderna vaccines.
+That being said, women under 50 years of age should be aware of the increased incidence compared to other population groups, and may wish to take either the Pfizer or Moderna vaccine if available given that neither of them have reported occurrence of TTS.
 In general, if only the Johnson & Johnson vaccine is available it is still far less risky to take the vaccine than to acquire COVID-19.
-Those who develop Covid 19 and are hospitalized have a 20% incidence of clots.
+Those who develop COVID-19 and are hospitalized have a 20% incidence of clots.
 Travelers should discuss all concerns with their physicians prior to receiving any vaccine.

 Are there any vaccines that are more effective than others?

 Dr. Siegart: The J&J, Moderna, and Pfizer vaccines are all highly effective.
 Keep in mind that their efficacies were determined in their respective studies.
 There has been no study comparing them against each other.
 The calculated efficacy can be related to factors other than effectiveness, including differences in the trial populations and locations, timing of the trials during the pandemic, and study design itself.